 The goal of the Springfield Rescue Mission, since 1892, is to meet the physical and spiritual needs of the hungry, homeless, addicted, and poor by introducing them to Christ and helping them apply the Word of God to every area of their lives.
 The Springfield Rescue Mission is a non-profit, Christian based Emergency Shelter and Rehabilitation Program providing food, clothing and shelter.
 No person is denied services based on race, creed, gender, or nationality.

 For volunteer questions please contact Lenore Brooks, Volunteer Program Coordinator at 413-732-0808 ext 220, email@example.com

-Volunteers are needed to prepare and serve breakfast (6AM-8AM), lunch (10AM-1PM), and dinner (4PM-6PM).
-Even though the kitchen is fairly small, it is well equipped and we serve hundreds of people each day.
-Volunteers are limited to groups of 5 or less.
+Volunteers are needed to prepare and serve breakfast (6AM-8AM) and lunch (10AM-1PM).
+For dinner service, please contact the Volunteer Coordinator, Lenore Brooks.
 Due to Massachusetts State Law, no on under the age of 16 is allowed in the kitchen.**

 - Bring food and prepare it at the Mission *

 - Bring food already prepared and serve to Residents *